NiloGregginz33/QMGRExperiments/README.md

 # If you cannot pay the amount listed in the IP penalties in the license, maximum damages will be sought after in relationship to your assets and any punitive damages

+# Any distribution not authorized explicitly by manavnaik123@gmail.com is considered a breach of license

 #already included since august

 #This extends to containerized images, because if certain functionalities that are not possible without breaching the patent.
 Consider this a cease and desist to prevent sharing of such, even if provided by Matrix Solutions LLC.